Serre, Campania

 Serre is a town and comune in the province of Salerno in the Campania region of south-western Italy.

 History

 The town is medieval and was founded at the end of the 10th century.

 Geography

 Serre is a hilltown located in northern Cilento.
-Its municipal territory, crossed by the rivers Sele and Calore Lucano, borders with Albanella, Altavilla Silentina, Campagna, Eboli and Postiglione.
-The municipality counts the hamlets of Borgo San Lazzaro and Persano.
+Its municipal territory, crossed by the rivers Sele and Calore Lucano, borders Albanella, Altavilla Silentina, Campagna, Eboli and Postiglione.
+The municipality includes the hamlets of Borgo San Lazzaro and Persano.